wyutyihnin-gg/larawithvue/README.md

  you have access this portion(Fire.$on('emitName', ()=> function()) ( meaning is if you create something here, any component in your application can listen for the event, this is called component commnication)

+*create edit and add user within one modal for create , to remove autocomplete use reset() that already has in vform installation (https://github.com/cretueusebiu/vform)